-In late 2008, AMPATH made a conscious decision to expand its services beyond HIV into primary care and chronic disease management and redefined its acronym to mean "Academic Model Providing Access to Healthcare."
-In many respects, health information technology and data management are leading this transformation.
-For example, with support from the US Centers for Disease Control, AMPATH is extending into primary care and reproductive www.jaids.com | S55 health clinics its model of standardized encounter forms and electronic registration of patients.
-The focus initially is on tuberculosis, antenatal and maternal care, child health, and adult primary care in a single urban site and a trio of rural sites.
+from the US Centers for Disease Control, AMPATH is extending into primary care and reproductive health clinics its model of standardized encounter forms and electronic registration of patients.
+The focus initially is on tuberculosis, antenatal and maternal care, child health, and adult primary care in one urban site and a trio of rural ones.
 Here, AMPATH is partnering with clinicians, clinic managers, and record clerks to track patients, monitor their health information, and coordinate their care across multiple venues and specialties.
 Thus, each patient who presents at any clinic for care of any type is registered and given a universal identifying number on a laminated personal health card, which the patient keeps.
 This universal ID allows AMPATH to follow patients' care throughout the health care system.
-For example, a pregnant woman's medical records are linked from antenatal care, provider-initiated HIV testing and counseling activities, maternity, and delivery.
+For example, a pregnant woman's medical records are linked from antenatal care, providerinitiated HIV testing, and counseling activities, maternity, and delivery.
 If the woman is HIV positive, providers in antenatal and HIV clinics can cooperate to ensure complete and timely care to prevent vertical HIV transmission to her infant.
 The records of mothers and their children can be linked and followed over time, even among care sites.